DeepakAkkara/COVID-19-Severity-Analysis/README.md

 no change in performance from the default `alpha` value.
 Fortunately, another overarching change (feature selection) improved our model's performance significantly, which will be discussed later.

+#### Feature Selection:
+Using the results of the Chi-squared tests allowed the model to increase the F1 score from 0.78 to 0.95, which provides an extremely significant increase in performances.
+By limiting the features to ones that were most significant with respect to `Death_ICU`, the model was able to eliminate noise in the dataset, increase performance, and be generally more lightweight.

 ## **Discussion**
 Predicting risk based on demographic information, medical background, and behavior can provide extremely valuable insight